elephantrobotics/myCobot320-docs/5-BasicApplication/5.2-ApplicationUse/5.2.1-myblockly/320m5/3-interface_description.md

 And then we select the initialization model as `myCobot 320`, the port connected to my computer is `COM8`, and the baud rate is `115200`

+> The com port number is not fixed, you need to choose according to the actual port number of the individual PC connection
+> How to choose the corresponding port number: by unplugging the usb cable on the side of the M5stack to see if there is any change in the corresponding port number to choose, unplugged in both cases there is a change in the com port is the machine's communication serial port.

 ![](../../../../resources/5-BasicApplication/5.2.1/m5/img/interface/2.png)